Skip to main content

 Neuroradiology

 Our fellowship is designed to produce knowledgeable, well-rounded neuroradiologists who excel in meeting the demands of a busy clinical practice, while also being able to succeed and flourish in an academic setting.
 Fellows rotate regularly through clinical services at the main hospital campus and at our nearby outpatient imaging center, with dedicated exposure to all core aspects of diagnostic neuroimaging, including brain imaging; pediatric neuroimaging; head and neck imaging; spine imaging; and vascular interventional neuroradiology.
-In addition, fellows gain ample exposure to advanced imaging techniques, including functional MRI, DTI, MR spectroscopy, MR vessel wall imaging, and perfusion CT and MR. Fellows actively participate in image interpretation and image-guided procedures and participate in several regular multidisciplinary conferences.
+In addition, fellows gain ample exposure to advanced imaging techniques, including functional MRI, DTI, MR spectroscopy, MR vessel wall imaging, perfusion CT and MR, and fetal MRI.
+Fellows actively participate in image interpretation and image-guided procedures and participate in several regular multidisciplinary conferences.
 The clinical experience is further supplemented with regularly scheduled didactic and educational conferences, including a dedicated fellow lecture series and regular case conferences, including weekly pediatric neuroradiology conferences.
 Finally, we endeavor to give our fellows the flexibility to tailor their experiences with plenty of academic and elective time available to them throughout the year.
 Ample research and global health opportunities are also available for interested candidates.

 Our yearly calendar is composed of 13 four-week blocks, with fellows rotating weekly among four different areas: